Travel Tips

 Plug adaptor (back)

 Please be aware that many of the lodges in Tanzania do not operate their electricity generators 24 hours a day.
 Some lodges turn off their generators after dinner until just before dawn.
 Please inquire upon arrival at each lodge as policies differ widely.
-It is always a good idea to be prepared with one or two extra batteries for digital cameras, camcorders and laptops.
+It is always a good idea to be prepared with one or two extra batteries for digital cameras, mobile phones and laptops.

 Don’t indiscriminately hand out pens, money and sweets– it just encourages begging.
 As anywhere, gifts should be given as a true expression of friendship, appreciation or thanks.

-Yellow fever is required for ALL persons from yellow fever endemic countries/regions.
+Yellow fever Vaccine is required for ALL persons from yellow fever endemic countries/regions.
 All individuals in transit for 12 hours or more and/or who leave the immediate airport vicinity in a yellow fever endemic area are required to get vaccinated.
 All individuals from yellow fever endemic regions traveling by way of air, marine and land are required to get vaccinated.
 The Ministry of Health and Social Welfare of the United Republic of Tanzania has reinstalled HEALTH SURVEILLANCE DESKS in all borders, ports and international airports.
 PLEASE CARRY YOUR HEALTH CERTIFICATES WITH YOU WHEN ENTERING TANZANIA.
 Malaria is endemic but is preventable: use insect repellent, cover up at sundown, sleep under a mosquito net and take antimalaria prophylactics as advised by your doctor.
 Bring prescription medicines, spare glasses, contact lenses and solution as well as sunscreen, a first aid kit, cream for bites/stings and diarrhea remedy.
 Drink only boiled or bottled water, bottled or canned drinks.
 Avoid ice cubes and salads.
 HIV/AIDS is widespread.
 See Medical Tips.
+For current Covid-19 travel regulations see Covid-19 Travel Requirements.

 English is widely spoken in the cities, but not spoken much in the villages.
 A few words of Swahili can be useful and will be appreciated greatly by locals.